Computation by infinite descent made explicit: Proof system

 We will make use of minimal means for reasoning about ordinals via inequalities $\alpha < \beta$, where $\alpha,\beta$ are ordinal terms. \begin{defi} An \emph{ordinal constraint} is a finite rooted tree whose vertices are labelled injectively by ordinal terms, the root is labelled by the constant $\infty$ and all other vertices are labelled by ordinal variables.
 Given an ordinal constraint $\cns$ and ordinal terms $\alpha$,$\beta$ we write $\cns \Vdash \alpha < \beta$ if either $\beta = \infty$ or $\alpha\neq \beta$ and $\alpha$ is a descendant of $\beta$ in $\cns$.
 Note that, in particular, we have $\cns \Vdash \infty < \infty$ for any constraint $\cns$.
 The \emph{trivial} constraint is the one consisting only of the root labelled $\infty$. \end{defi}

 To make use of ordinal terms to reason about fixpoints, we introduce an extended version of the language presented in the previous section.
 The extension is given by the following grammar:

 Here $\alpha$ ranges over ordinal terms.
+We impose a side constraint on the formation of formulas $\eta^a X.B$ for $\eta \in \{\mu,\nu\}$ to the effect that the ordinal variable $a$ may not occur free in $B$.
+Without this constraint we could form a formula like:

+Here, the variable $a$ simultaneously refers to an approximant of two different fixpoints, which is a complication we wish to avoid.
+Note that we have also included bounded quantification over ordinal variables, following \cite{afshari2023proof,afshari2024cyclic}.
 Intuitively, given an ordinal term $\alpha$, $\mu^\alpha X. B$ represents the $\alpha$-th approximant of the least fixpoint, and $\nu^\alpha X. B$ represents the $\alpha$-th approximant of the greatest fixpoint.
 The actual least fixpoint can be identified with $\mu^\infty X. B$ and the greatest fixpoint with $\nu^\infty X. B$, so the language presented in the previous section is a fragment of $\mathcal{L}_{\mathsf{ID}}$ via the trivial translation that just annotates all fixpoints with $\infty$.
-A \emph{pure} formula of the language $\mathcal{L}_{\mathsf{ID}}$ is thus defined to be a formula in which every fixpoint binder is annotated by $\infty$.
+A \emph{pure} formula of the language $\mathcal{L}_{\mathsf{ID}}$ is defined to be a formula in which every fixpoint binder is annotated by $\infty$, and in which there are no occurrences of the bounded ordinal quantifiers $\exists a < \alpha$ or $\forall a < \alpha$.
+A \emph{closed} formula is one in which no occurrences of ordinal variables are free.
+The definition of a free occurrence of an ordinal variable is as expected; for example in the formula $\forall a < b : (\mu^b X. X \to \nu^a X. X)$, the variable $a$ only occurs bound while the two occurrences of $b$ are free.

 A \emph{sequent} $\cns,\Gamma \vdash A $ consists of a constraint $\cns$, a multiset of formulas $\Gamma$ and a formula $A$, where we require that all ordinal variables occurring in $\Gamma$ or $A$ also occur in the constraint.
-A \emph{pure sequent} is a sequent in which the constraint is trivial, and as a consequence, all formulas appearing in the sequent are pure.
+A \emph{pure sequent} is a sequent in which the constraint is trivial and all formulas appearing in the sequent are pure.
 As a convention, pure sequents will be written as $\Gamma \vdash A$.
 When the constraint is not trivial, we will write it as a list of inequalities $\alpha < \beta$ where the constraint contains vertices $u,v$ such that $u$ is labelled by $\beta$, $v$ is a child of $u$ and is labelled by $\alpha$.

 Given a constraint $\cns$ containing a (unique) vertex $u$ labelled $\alpha$, and $c$ an ordinal variable that does not occur in $\cns$, we denote by $\cns+_\alpha c$ the constraint in which a new vertex $v$ is added as a child of $u$ and labelled by $c$.
 We shall sometimes write $\cns(\alpha < \beta)$ to denote a constraint $\cns$ such that $\cns \Vdash \alpha < \beta$.